Scoliosis Physical Therapy and the Schroth Method

 This content was updated for accuracy and relevance on July 3, 2023

-Most often diagnosed in adolescence, scoliosis is a sideways curvature of the spine that continues to elude physicians and researchers as to why.
+Practiced internationally for nearly a century, the Schroth Method is a safe and effective treatment option for adolescent and adult scoliosis.
+Most often diagnosed in adolescence, scoliosis is a sideways, abnormal curvature of the spine that continues to elude physicians and researchers as to why.
 About 80 percent of scoliosis cases have no identifiable cause, according to the American Association of Neurological Surgeons (AANS).

-The good news is most cases are mild, progress slowly, and do not cause major deformity – meaning observation, bracing, and physical therapy are considered before surgery.
-Some doctors do recommend surgery in severe cases, but there are effective nonsurgical treatments including the Schroth Method.
-This multidisciplinary, nonsurgical approach incorporates specific exercises tailored to each patient’s spine curvature.
+The good news is most cases are mild, progress slowly, and do not cause major deformity – meaning observation, bracing, and rehabilitation physical therapy are considered before surgical treatment.
+Some doctors do recommend surgery in severe cases, but there are also effective non-surgical treatments that are used, including the Schroth Method.
+This multidisciplinary, nonsurgical approach incorporates scoliosis specific exercises tailored to each patient’s spine scoliosis curvature.

 The goal is to return the curved spine to a more natural position using a three-dimensional approach to correct spinal and muscle imbalances.
-Targeted exercises help de-rotate, elongate and stabilize the spine to address the curve from all angles, as well as promote postural awareness.
+Targeted exercises help de-rotate, elongate, and stabilize the spine to address the scoliosis curve from all angles, as well as promote postural awareness.